anharmonic/anharmonic.github.io/getting-started.md

 ## Getting further
 For more details, please check the [manuals of d3q](https://anharmonic.github.io/d3q/) and [thermal2](https://anharmonic.github.io/thermal2/) that you can find on this website.

+## Issue and bugs
+If you need help with the code, you can ask a question in the [discussions](https://github.com/anharmonic/d3q/discussions) section of GitHub.
+Please report any bug and in the [issues tracker](https://github.com/anharmonic/d3q/issues)a be sure to include full input and output file, pseudopotentials and enough information to reproduce the calculation.